RP-Deliverance/dotfiles/README.md

-scripts
+dotfiles
 =======

-My main scripts I use for Linux and OS X
+Just a collection of my dotfiles for OS X and Linux